 Set Up 'Work Centers'

-Create "work centers" where you can sit to do activities.
-Stock them with everything you need for that activity -- whether it's putting on makeup and styling your hair, chopping vegetables, or working at a computer.
+Create spaces where you can sit to do activities.
+Stock them with everything you need for that task -- whether it's putting on makeup and styling your hair, chopping vegetables, or working at a computer.

 Get in the Zone